 John also made a point that the topics of the pages would have to be closely related for this to make sense and that it strongly depends on the type of the site.

 Discovered – currently not indexed

-37:47 – Is there anything you can do to force Google to indexed pages that are marked as “Discovered – not indexed” in the Google Search Console?
+37:47 Is there anything you can do to force Google to index pages that are marked as “Discovered – not indexed” in the Google Search Console?
 And can using client-side rendering be a factor that’s contributing to this problem?

 Core Web Vitals and noindexed pages

-52:03 – Dave Smart asked a question about Core Web Vitals counting for noindexed pages and pages blocked from indexing in robots.txt.
-Since Core Web Vitals are about to become a ranking factor, some website owners might be worried that their noindexed pages that may often include search pages or tools that load slower than other pages, will influence their rankings.
+52:03 Dave Smart asked a question about Core Web Vitals counting for noindex pages and pages blocked by robots.txt.
+Since Core Web Vitals are about to become a ranking factor, some website owners might be worried that their noindex pages that may often include search pages or tools that load slower than other pages will influence their rankings.

 John said that from the user’s perspective, every page is a part of your website, so it makes sense to judge the website’s performance as a whole.
 However, he also pointed out that if pages are clearly grouped together, like search pages all placed in a /search/ directory, it makes it easier for Google to understand that these pages belong together, and Google might treat those grouped pages differently when it comes to Core Web Vitals scores.